dotnet/designs/accepted/2020/asnreader/asnreader.md

 partial class AsnReader
 {
     /// <summary>
-    ///   Reads the next value as a NamedBitList with tag UNIVERSAL 3, converting it to the
+    ///   Reads the next value as a NamedBitList with a specified tag, converting it to the
     ///   [<see cref="FlagsAttribute"/>] enum specified by <typeparamref name="TFlagsEnum"/>.
     /// </summary>
     /// <typeparam name="TFlagsEnum">Destination enum type</typeparam>
     /// <returns>
     ///   the NamedBitList value converted to a <typeparamref name="TFlagsEnum"/>.
     /// </returns>
-    /// <exception cref="CryptographicException">
+    /// <exception cref="AsnContentException">
     ///   the next value does not have the correct tag --OR--
     ///   the length encoding is not valid under the current encoding rules --OR--
     ///   the contents are not valid under the current encoding rules --OR--